ishratumar/upskill-frontend/JavaScript/javascript-tips-tricks.md

 var obj = JSON.parse(json);
 ```

-## Tip 6: Shorten your code.
+## Tip 6: if statements shorthand
+Shorten your code.
 Use the shorthand for if statements.

 Take note of the code given below.